 What’s the focus of Communicative Language Teaching?

 The CLT approach focuses on giving students the skills to clearly and confidently communicate in real-world situations with native speakers of their target language.
 As such, it moves away from a traditional focus on grammar to encourage the active and authentic use of language in learning and acquisition.
-CLT therefore prioritises interaction and problem solving and usually involves classroom activities such as role play and pair / group work.
+CLT therefore prioritises interaction and problem solving and usually involves classroom activities such as role play and pair or group work.

 Author and researcher David Nunan identified five key elements to the CLT approach: